 Student Government Association

 The Student Government Association (SGA) is the representative voice of the student body.
 Member students promote and represent the rights and interest of students.
-Officers consist of a president, vice president, secretary and a treasurer who are elected by the student body.
+Officers consist of a president, vice president, secretar and a treasurer who are elected by the student body.
+The officie of student liaison is filled by an appointment made by the SGA president.
 Representatives from each of the campus’s active clubs as well as students from the general population make up the membership.
 S.G.A. operates with a constitution written by students and coordinates with the student activities department.
 They also recommend the issuance of charters to new organizations and represent student’s views on issues of current importance at CCBC.

 The purpose of the Student Government Association is to: